liatrio/opentofu-tracing-talk/slides.md

 ---

-# What could "Good" Look like?
+# Terraform modules as a Product

 <Transform :scale="1.8">